digital-asset/ex-bond-issuance/README.md

 1. Type:
     ```shell
-    docker-compose up --build
+    make docker
     ```
-2. Open UI with a browser at http://localhost:7500.
+2. Open Navigator with a browser at http://localhost:7500.
+3. Open React UI with a browser at http://localhost:3000.

-**Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5Gb).
+**Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5 GB).

 #### Option 2: Start App in Standalone with Wall Clock Time

-This option starts the application with wallclock time.
+This option starts the application with wall clock time.
 Navigator's time widget won't work in this mode as one cannot modify the time.
-1. Start the DAML Sandbox and Navigator.
+1. Start the DAML Sandbox.
 Type:
     ```shell
-    daml start --sandbox-option --address=localhost --sandbox-option -w
+    make start
     ```
     The navigator will automatically open in new browser tab at http://localhost:7500.
 2. Start the automation logic by starting bots.
 Type:
     ```shell
-    scripts/startTriggers.sh localhost 6865 target/bond-issuance.dar
+    make automation
+    ```
+3. Start the React UI
+    The UI will automatically open in a new browser tab at http://localhost:3000.
+    ```shell
+    make ui
     ```

 ### Stopping the App